oswaldobapvicjr/jsonmerge/README.md

 #### Using json.org as JSON Provider

-> :bulb: The reference implementation for Java
+> The reference implementation for Java

 ```java
 import org.json.JSONObject;